Pathways to Politics for Women (NSW)

 Changing the face of politics

-The program is running for the second time in NSW in 2022, delivered by UNSW.
-It is hosted by the Gilbert + Tobin Centre of Public Law at UNSW Law & Justice, with support from the Office of the Deputy Vice-Chancellor Equity, Diversity and Inclusion at UNSW, the Australian Graduate School of Management at the UNSW Business School, the Australian Human Rights Institute, the UNSW Centre for Ideas, and the Social Policy Research Centre at UNSW Arts, Design and Architecture.
+The program is running for the third time in NSW in 2023, delivered by UNSW.
+It is hosted by the Gilbert + Tobin Centre of Public Law at UNSW Law & Justice, with support from the Office of the Deputy Vice-Chancellor Equity, Diversity and Inclusion at UNSW, the Australian Graduate School of Management at the UNSW Business School, the Australian Human Rights Institute, and the Social Policy Research Centre at UNSW Arts, Design and Architecture.